fastify/fastify-swagger/README.md

 ```
 <a name="route.response.headers"></a>
 ##### Response headers
-You can decorate your own response headers by following the below example:
+Response headers can be decorated with the following example.
+Specify the `type` property when decorating response headers to prevent schema modification by Fastify.

 ```js
 {